-Pelvic inflammatory diseases (PID) are inflammatory processes located at the top of the female genital tract such as the tubes, ovaries, and uterus.
-In addition, they can also affect other areas such as ligaments.
+Pelvic inflammatory diseases (PID) are inflammatory processes located in the upper part of the female genital tract such as the tubes, ovaries and uterus.
+In addition, these inflammatory processes can also affect other areas such as the ligaments.

-This type of disease often occurs in women between the ages of 15 and 39 and can be dangerous if not controlled in time.
-Therefore, an untreated PID can cause damage to the female reproductive organs and lead to a variety of problems.
+These types of diseases usually occur in women between the ages of 15 and 39 and can be dangerous if not controlled in time.
+Therefore, an untreated PID can cause damage to the female reproductive organs and lead to various problems.

 Among the most prominent symptoms of endometritis are:

 - Uterine pain

 The condition usually goes away after antibiotics are given.
 It is also recommended to rest for a while.

 Oophoritis, also called ovaritis, is an inflammation of one or both ovaries.
 It usually appears between the ages of 25 and 35 and some risk factors are cancer, sexually transmitted infections, abortions, etc...

 When the ovaries become inflamed, different symptoms appear, the intensity of which will vary according to each case.

 This type of PID is caused by infection with Streptococcus, Staphylococcus, E. coli, and gonococci.